normanjaeckel/openslides-topicvoting/README.rst

 Install
 =======

-This is only an example instruction for install on GNU/Linux.
-Topic Voting Plugin for OpenSlides can also be installed as any other python package, e.
-g. on Windows.
+This is only an example instruction for install Topic Voting Plugin for OpenSlides on GNU/Linux.
+It can also be installed as any other python package and on other platforms, e. g. on Windows.

 1. Change to a new directory.